 ESPN FC: What's the Mata?

-“The club’s door is open too, so when a player wants to speak to us we are there waiting for them.
-If you are asking do you want the club to sell him, no -- I don’t want to.”
+“The club door is open too,” Mourinho said.
+“So when a player wants to speak with us we are there waiting for them.
+But if you ask me do I want to sell him, I don’t want to.”